 Offer online payment options

-Allowing online payments by credit card (Clio Payments, powered by LawPay, lets you offer online credit card payment options) makes the billing experience easier for clients.
+Allowing online payments by credit card (the Payments feature in Clio Manage lets you offer online credit card payment options) makes the billing experience easier for clients.
 The added convenience for clients may also help you get paid faster, too, as the 2018 Legal Trends Report found that 57% of electronic payments get paid within the same day they are billed, and 85% get paid within a week—a win-win.

 7. Make your services accessible

 In order to create a truly great client experience, make an effort to ensure that your services are accessible to all potential clients.

 Your law firm website is a good place to start.
 By making it easier for more people to find your practice online, you can increase access to your legal services.
 Evaluate your website for accessibility, looking at factors pertaining to:

 - Technical design.
 Are you able to modify your website’s design to make it accessible to people with low vision (using screen readers)?
 Could your website be more accessible to people who are using mouse alternatives due to mobility issues?
 The Web Content Accessibility Guidelines are a good resource.

 - Visual design.
 Can you add text descriptions of photos on your website for people with limited vision?
 Consider what colors you use on your website (to accommodate people who may be color blind).
 Similarly, look into your website’s contrast checking your text color to your page’s background color for ease of reading.

 8. Use technology (the right way) for better client service